 Shame hit me relentlessly.
 I couldn’t even be around food at parties, family gatherings, or my own kitchen without it being an issue.

-And that’s the problem… you can’t escape food.
+And that’s the problem with binge eating… you can’t escape food.

 There was so much dishonesty.
 And so much loneliness.

-Most days I would tell myself, “today is the day!”
-I would wake up and think, “I’m going to do better today!”
-Then I would get around food – and that went out the window.
+Most days I told myself, “today is the day!”
+I woke up and promised, “I’m going to do better today!”
+Then as soon as I was around food – that went out the window.

-I started to believe that this was just going to be my reality, it would never go away.
+I started to believe that this was just going to be my reality.
+Maybe it would never go away.

 What finally helped